Killkase42/Microcontroller-Smartwatch/README.md

 - There were several excessively-long signal traces on the PCB.
 In addition to potentially picking up unwanted signals, they could have been capacitively coupled to a degree that interfered too much with their signals.
     - [Source: camptechii.com](https://camptechii.com/improve-your-pcb-design-and-reduce-manufacturing-headaches-with-these-18-pcb-layout-tips/)

+- The reset pin on the MCU did not have a pullup resistor and had a fairly long programming wire, which could have lead to it picking up signals and resetting unintentionally.

 Some less-critical issues were also found:
 - The battery was not referenced to the ground of the entire circuit due to a misunderstanding of the example circuit on the datasheet.
 This would have caused problems when the power source was switched from test leads to the battery.
 - The LiPO protection IC's exposed pad was not grounded, as specified on the datasheet.